Natural Remedies for Common Rose Concerns

 Powdery Mildews, Blackspot & Rusts

-Black spot spreads by rain or overhead watering and may cause leaf drop if untreated
+Blackspot is caused by a fungus and spreads by rain or overhead watering and may cause leaf drop if untreated.

 - Sanitation – Remove infected leaves and destroy.
 Do not compost.
 Keep the ground surrounding your roses free of leaf debris and weeds.

-- Crunchy leaves = Too dry and too late to save.
+- If the yellow leaves are crunchy, your plant is too dry and too late to save.
 Cut back as needed to promote regrowth.